UrbanInstitute/urbnmapr/README.md

 ### Labels

-Labels for all maps can be accessed with `get_urbn_labels()`.
+Labels for states maps can be accessed with `get_urbn_labels()`.
 Only state labels are custom, so they can be displayed next to smaller states.
-Use the function to call the appropriate labels and then label the map with `geom_text()`.
-Labels can be called inside of `geom_text()`:
+Use the function to call the appropriate labels and then label the map with `geom_sf_text()`.

 ``` r
 states_sf <- get_urbn_map(map = "states", sf = TRUE)